175-151-Great Vocals

 Writer/Composer: Merle Kilgore / June Carter Cash (1963)

-This remarkable recording by gave him his second entry on our list.
-Co-written by his future wife and suggested by Cash to use mariachi-horns in this Country classic was a huge gamble, somewhat of an anomaly, but it worked—It even became a huge Pop crossover hit.
+This remarkable recording by the legendary singer whose singing career lasted over a half century, gave him his 2ns entry on our list.
+Co-written by his future wife June Carter and suggested by Cash to use mariachi-horns in this Country classic was a huge gamble, somewhat of an anomaly, but it worked—It even became a huge Pop crossover hit.
 The hunch paid off and Johnny sings this with confidence and bravado and his famous gravelly delivery reaches new heights, coming across as a liquor-induced growl.
-The fans loved it—and even the critics…An Enduring, Spellbinding Country classic!
+The fans loved it—and so did the critics.
+Everyone knew that chorus, “I fell into a burning ring of fire / I went down, down, down and the flames went higher / And it burns, burns, burns, the ring of fire, the ring of fire.” …An Enduring, Spellbinding Country classic!

 163. THESE EYES (1969)

-Most musicians will agree that front man Burton Cummings of The Guess Who was truly one of the greatest voices in Rock music from the late 1960s until the late 1990s.
-This Canadian group had numerous hits in the 1970s as Hard Rock / R&B Soul / and Soft Rock became their repertoire.
-Respected by many for his songwriting with Randy Bachman, his solo career, and the one thing that stood out—his voice, and the ease in which he switched octaves and notes.
-In this song he really delivers, changing pace from high to low, from fast to slow, and he sends this song into unexpected ecstasy…Absolutely Amazing!
+Most musicians will agree that front man Burton Cummings of The Guess Who, was truly one of the greatest voices in Rock music from the late 1960s until the late 1990s.
+This Canadian talented, 4-man Rock group was a standout in musicianship, and they had numerous hits in the 1970s as Hard Rock / R&B Soul / and Soft Rock became their repertoire.
+Respected by many for his songwriting with Randy Bachman, and the dynamic, larger-than- life vocals of his solo career, the one thing that really stood out—his voice, and the ease in which he switched octaves and notes.
+In this song he really delivers, playing the keyboards, changing pace from high to low, from fast to slow, and he sends this song into unexpected ecstasy…Absolutely Terrific!

 162. VESTE LA GIUBBA “I Pagliacci” (1907)